nehabansal1688/sapient-Xcelerator/graphQL.md

 13) all query types wil be post, content type will be application-json

+**Caching Strategy in apolloclient**

+apollo client caches data by default. one can specify fetchPolicy to cache-only, cache-and-network, network-only, no-cache

+cache-first - make query -> if response is cached then return that, if not cached then hit api and get data and cache it n then return to the user. cache-and-network -> make query -> if response is cached then use it but still make api call to get latest data network-only - make query -> api call -> update cache -> return response

+no-cache - just like network but does not update cache cache-only- no req to api just calls cache and return data from cache if found/not

 * graph ql provides scaler(int, float, string, boolean, ID- GUID, list, enum, array, ) and custom type data

 type query {